Colladonus

 Ecological Role

 Primary of X- phytoplasma (Candidatus Phytoplasma pruni) in stone fruit production.
 The phytoplasma causes unmarketable, bitter, misshapen fruit and eventual tree death.
 Colladonus are the most important vectors in the western United States.
-The also serves as for predatory including Clitemnestra bipunctata.
+The also serves as prey for predatory including Clitemnestra bipunctata.

 Human Relevance

 Major agricultural pest due to X- transmission in cherry, peach, and nectarine industries.
 Ongoing since 2010 has caused devastating economic impacts.
-Management strategies include during known activity periods, removal of infected trees, and control of ground-cover plants.
+Management strategies include monitoring during known activity periods, removal of infected trees, and control of ground-cover plants.

 Similar Taxa